jjmccollum/luke-9-35-collation/README.md

 ## About the Project

-A full analysis of this textual variant, including this dataset, has been published in Joey McCollum, "Luke 9,35 and the Power of Polygenesis," _Filología Neotestamentaria_ 33 (2020).
+A full analysis of this textual variant, including this dataset, has been published in Joey McCollum, "Luke 9,35 and the Power of Polygenesis," _Filología Neotestamentaria_ 33.53 (2020), 51–93.

+Since the time of this publication, images for more Gospels manuscripts and lectionaries have become available at the INTF Virtual Manuscript Room (http://ntvmr.uni-muenster.de/) and the CSNTM manuscript library (http://www.csntm.org/Library/Manuscripts), so this collation is not exhaustive.